 Determining how objects move in a flowing fluid has been notoriously difficult.
-After nearly a century of research, the Maxey-Riley framework was offered in the 1980s for solving for the fluid flow equation with moving boundaries and has become a major tool in studying particle motion in fluid dynamics.
+After nearly a century of research, the Maxey-Riley framework was offered in the 1980s for solving the fluid flow equation with moving boundaries and has become a major tool in studying particle motion in fluid dynamics.

 Outfitted With a GPS Tracker

 In December 2017, researchers released cuboidal, spherical, plate-shaped and mat-shaped designed drifters into the waters off the coast of Florida, each about 1 cubic foot large and outfitted with a GPS tracker that pinged satellites every six hours.
 The mat-shaped special drifter was designed to mimic the properties of sargassum, a macroalgae that has been implicated in foul odours, water supply discolouration and metal rusting on the shores of the Caribbean.